 “Trust in the Lord with all your heart.
 And lean not on your own understanding in all your ways acknowledge him and he will make your paths straight” (Proverbs 3:5).

 Remember to lean on Him.
-Let Him, your heavenly Father, bare the weight.
+Let Him, your heavenly Father, bear the weight.
 Trust and have peace in His infinite wisdom.

 “Cast all your anxiety on him because he cares for you”